apache/airflow/docs/apache-airflow/production-deployment.rst

 Applying patches from ``main``
 ==============================

-On occasion, you may want to apply a patch from ``main`` which has not yet made it into a release.
-Assuming you want to apply a specific PR to one of the official Airflow images, you can apply roughly as follows.
-It's also possible to apply a specific commit.
+On occasion, you may want to apply fixes from ``main`` which have not yet made it into a release.
+The following example shows how you can apply a patch from a PR.

 .. code-block:: docker